We’ve compiled the most Frequently Asked Questions we hear about retirement planning. Some of the answers may surprise you!

 Download the Ready For Retirement FAQs now and get our bonus Retirement Readiness Quiz!

 With a career, family obligations and a personal life, you have many demands on your time.
 Planning for your own financial security may end up on the back burner.
-Stoffer Wealth Advisors can help you create the right “financial recipe” for your future.
+Stoffer Wealth Advisors, a professional financial planning and investment advisory firm, can help you create the right “financial recipe” for your future.

 What is financial planning?
 People don’t always know why or when they need it.
 Sure, retirement is most often the impetus to call a financial planner.
 Learning how to save and invest for the future are good reasons to seek help too.
 But what if you were thinking about changing careers, living in Europe for a year, or selling one house to buy another?
 All of these decisions could benefit from financial analysis.

 Ever stop to ask yourself why you own some of the investments you do?
 Do you monitor them periodically?
 What is your investment mix, i.e. the percentage of each major category of investment (cash, bonds, stocks, real estate, etc.) in your portfolio?
 Why does your investment mix matter?
 Can you just set it and forget it?
 To get to those answers we often need to start with a basic question; “What is my money for?”

 Planning for retirement is the most common reason people call a financial planner.
 What people come to realize is that they still need a “paycheck” in retirement and are not sure where it is going to come from.
 In reality, we pay ourselves.
 And the funds can come from a number of sources; Social Security, distributions from retirement accounts, pensions (for those who still get such things) income from rental property, savings, etc.

 I’m Jeff Stoffer a financial planner and investment advisor serving the San Francisco Bay Area.
 I founded Stoffer Wealth Advisors during the Great Recession.
 It seemed at once almost crazy, and at the same time like a calling.
 People were experiencing great stress and loss and I felt strongly that I could help.